PranavPatel292/FrontEndMentor_Kanban/README.md

 # Kanban using React-DnD (Full Stack)

+This is a sample of the Kanban board with drag and drop functionality and full backend support to save the data persistently.

+The design of the board is taking from the [Frontend Mentor](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).

 Features:

 1. Full fledge full stack system.
 2. Persistent storage using PostgreSQL.
 3. Persistent task order support.
-4. Multiple column creation ➕ and deletion ❌ support.
+4. Multiple column creation and deletion support.
-5. Multiple board creation and deletion support. (➕ / ❌)
+5. Multiple board creation and deletion support.
 6. Drag and drop support for column.
 7. Update the task, column name and board name support.